-This is an adapter board to connect an IMST iC880A-SPI LoRaWAN concentrator board to a Raspberry Pi (B+ / 2B / 3B / Zero).
+This is an adapter board to connect an IMST iC880A-SPI LoRaWAN concentrator board to a 40-pin Raspberry Pi (2B / 3B / Zero).
 It also gives you some ways to enhance and monitor your gateway.
 Current version: v2.1 (see v2.0 news post and v2.1 news post for details).
 Raspberry Pi not included!

 Note: This board is sold as a development kit (as a part of a full DIY gateway) and not a finished product.
 It is hand-soldered with leaded solder and is not ROHS compliant.
 No certifications have been done, but every assembled board is tested by us before shipping, to ensure it works!

 Besides connecting the two boards, the PCB gives you the following additional features: